zCriminalArtist/GTR1-OverUnder/README.md

 ## Field

 All the properties regarding the VEX Robotics competition field are defined in '`field.h`' as an instantiable object.
 Once instantiated, a visual of the field is drawn to VEX V5 Robot Brain display.
-Additionally, '`field.h`' provides methods to convert the robot's absolute (immediate) coordinates to field coordinates.
+Additionally, '`field.h`' provides methods to convert the robot's absolute (immediate) coordinates to field coordinates and display rendering the robot's navigation atop the field visual.

 ## Robot